estamekii/AutomaFy/README.md

 1. **"Docker is not installed" Error**
    - Ensure Docker Desktop is installed and running
-   - Restart Lookstall after starting Docker
+   - Restart AutomaFy after starting Docker

 2. **"Port already in use" Error**
    - Check if another application is using the required ports